OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 ### Case 5: BGP peering

 Kubernetes clusters are often deployed in multiple clouds/sites with distinct networks and therefore require connectivity so that distributed pods/services can interact with each other.
-Tungsten Fabric fully supports such deployments and provides an easy to set up BGP peering.
-To demonstrate this use case we will be using two deployments of TF based K8s cluster with slightly different configurations each deployed in a different network.
+OpenSDN fully supports such deployments and provides an easy to set up BGP peering.
+To demonstrate this use case we will be using two deployments of OpenSDN based K8s cluster with slightly different configurations each deployed in a different network.
 The changes required are different IP ranges for pods and service in each cluster, this can be done modifying the manifest `instances.yaml` and changing the CIDR's for both `KUBERNETES_POD_SUBNETS` and `KUBERNETES_SERVICE_SUBNETS`.

-After the deployment access the TF web UI of each cluster and switch to `configure` tab and then `infrastructure -> BGP router`.
+After the deployment access the OpenSDN web UI of each cluster and switch to `configure` tab and then `infrastructure -> BGP router`.
 Click on `+` to create a BGP router.
 From router type select `BGP Router` and enter host name and vendor id.
 Insert the IP address of the other cluster's master node you want to BGP peer with.
 Scroll down to `Associate Peer(s)` section and add a peer with local.

 ![](bgp-peer.png)